 - The mad scientists usually bring their wives to the supervillains gala.
 X

 - The mad scientists usually bring their spouses to the supervillains gala. ✓

 Other options are partner and significant other, both of which include long-term couples who aren’t married.

-- Husbands should discuss major criminal decisions with their wives. (no: excludes same-sex and unmarried couples, assumes roles based on gender)
+- Husbands should discuss major criminal decisions with their wives. (excludes same-sex and unmarried couples, assumes roles based on gender)

-- Men should discuss major criminal decisions with their spouses. (better, but excludes unmarried couples and still gives primacy to men)
+- Men should discuss major criminal decisions with their spouses. (excludes unmarried couples and still gives primacy to men)

-- Couples should discuss major criminal decisions together. (best: includes same-sex couples, unmarried couples, and nonbinary people, and doesn’t assume roles based on gender)
+- Couples should discuss major criminal decisions together. (includes same-sex couples, unmarried couples, and nonbinary people, and doesn’t assume roles based on gender)

 When you’re writing for or about young people, who may still be figuring out their sexuality and gender (or working up the courage to express them), it’s important to leave room for multiple possibilities.